-Physicians: It Is Time To Take Back Your Vacation
+Physicians: It's Time To Take Back Your Vacation

-While coaching a physician recently, we started talking about his upcoming vacation.
-He and his wife had planned a two-week trip to the South Pacific, and it sounded incredible.
-As he spoke about his break, he talked about all of the thoughts coming up for him about his trip.
+While coaching a physician, we started talking about his upcoming vacation.
+He and his wife had planned a two-week South Pacific trip, which sounded incredible.
+As he spoke about his break, he talked about all the thoughts coming up about his trip.
 Then, he used two words that summed up the whole experience: Anticipatory anxiety.
 I completely understood everything he was thinking about his upcoming vacation in those two words.
 I even felt it.
 I’ll bet you do too.

 When my wife and I begin discussing the next upcoming family vacation, my first thought is usually: “How will this affect my schedule?”
-The effects on my patient availability, productivity, and compensation do not trail far behind.
-I can be unbelievably excited about the idea of the vacation, but the initial planning stages can be daunting.
+The impact on my patient availability, productivity, and compensation do not trail far behind.
+I can be unbelievably excited about the idea of the vacation, but the initial planning stages are still daunting.

-I can’t help but be excited about the time away once my schedule is blocked and the trip is planned.
-The upcoming trip gives me so much to look forward to and allows me to power through the arduous days knowing that there is a light at the end of the tunnel.
-As the time off approaches, however, the thoughts begin to shift.
+The excitement quickly returns once my schedule is blocked and the trip is planned.
+The upcoming trip gives me so much to look forward to and allows me to power through the arduous days, knowing that there is a light at the end of the proverbial tunnel.
+However, as the time off approaches, my thoughts shift again.
 I begin to consider the work that will build up while away.
 What will the InBasket look like when I return?
 Will my partners address my patient’s issues the same way I would address them?
 Will my time away be a burden for my partners?

 When the time for the trip finally arrives, it can feel like a harried mess preparing to leave, packing, and getting to the airport in a timely fashion.
-The stress of getting through airport security and ensuring that the kids have eaten and used the bathroom before boarding the flight feels immense.
+The stress of getting through airport security and ensuring the kids have eaten and used the bathroom before boarding the flight feels immense.
 But then, we are there.
 Vacation has arrived, and it feels glorious.
-For a few days, at least.
+Sort of.

-I find the first few days of vacation to be the most relaxing.
-About two days before our departure, I start dreading returning to work.
+About two days before our departure, I start dreading the return to work.
 I wonder how much work will greet me when I return to the office and how badly my schedule will be backed up.
 I worry about the looming onslaught of work.
 Mornings may be spent playing with the kids in the pool, but my thoughts soon go to what time my Medical Assistant leaves for the day and when I should log into the EMR so that I can address any pending messages.
 I think: “Thank goodness I brought my work computer so that I can take care of this today.”
-Or: “I don’t want to be like the other physicians I have seen on Facebook that come back from vacation with over one thousand pending messages.”
+Or: “I don’t want to be like the other physicians I have seen on Facebook who came back from vacation with over one thousand pending messages.”
 My brain begins to ponder: “Was going on vacation even worth it?”
 I anticipate the stress of returning to work the following Monday when I will likely tell myself: “If you hadn’t gone on vacation, today would have been much easier.”

 As I read back over these thoughts, one thing is clear: My brain is lying to me.
 My client’s brain was lying to him.
 Your brain is lying to you.
 Of course, vacation is worth it!
-Vacation is a time to recharge, rejuvenate, and reclaim your joy.
-Vacation is a time to remind yourself that you too have needs and that this is part of the way to meet those needs.
+Vacation is a time to recharge, rejuvenate, and refocus on you and your family.
+Vacation is a time to remind yourself that you, too, have needs and that this is part of the way to meet those needs.
 Vacation is a time to reconnect with your loved ones.
-And lastly, it replenishes empathy and compassion so that you can be more present and available for your family, friends, and patients.
+And lastly, it replenishes empathy and compassion so you can be more present and available for your family, friends, and patients.

 - Vacation is essential.
 Remind yourself that vacations are crucial to your relationships and your health.
 Time away makes you a better partner, parent, and physician.